U.S. flag

 Types of Reentry Programming

 The risks and needs of individuals returning home from incarceration are often unique.
-The programs and services programs offered to returning individuals should address their critical needs such as housing, employment, family unification, and mental and physical health treatment.
+The programs and services programs offered to returning individuals should address their critical needs such as housing, employment, family unification, and treatment for substance use, mental, and physical health as necessary.

 When implementing reentry programming, research supported by the National Institute of Justice (NIJ) found staff buy-in to be a critical factor in the success of the reentry program.
 It's critical for community corrections staff to implement programs with fidelity, and understand the process of the new program and approach their jobs in different ways.
-This can be challenging for any agency with limited staff.
+This can be challenging for any agency, especially those with limited staff.
+Read NIJ’s Five Things About Reentry for more information on what is known about how to encourage successful reentry based on decades of research and data.

 For some people, their criminal record can be a barrier to finding stable housing and employment, which increases their risk of committing a new crime.
 Expungement of past charges, where appropriate, can improve their options in the community and decrease recidivism risks.